-18 YOUR BUYING GUIDE STEP 01 Reservation STEP 02 The Mortgage and Legal Advisor STEP 03 Exchange of Contracts Once you’ve chosen the home for you, your sales executive will guide you through the reservation agreement.
+18 YOUR BUYING GUIDE At Keepmoat, we understand that buying a new home is probably one of the biggest decisions you’ll ever make.
+It’s a major financial commitment too.
+So, to help you through every step of the process, our friendly team are always on hand.
+Here is our guide to buying a new home: STEP 01 Reservation STEP 02 Mortgage and Legal Advisors STEP 03 Exchange of Contracts When you’ve found the perfect new Keepmoat home for you, one that ticks all the boxes, it’s time to reserve it.
+Your Sales Executive will guide you through the reservation agreement.
 You’ll need to pay a reservation fee ‐ this could be as little as £250* and makes up part of your deposit.
 It also means, subject to contracts and meeting the timescales in the agreement, the home is yours at the price agreed.
-Now’s a good time, if you haven’t already, to ask us about how the Governmentbacked Help to Buy scheme ** can make buying your dream home more affordable.
-And if you’ve got a home to sell, our Easymove scheme could make moving easy as we’ll arrange an estate agent and even pay their fees.
+The reservation form must be signed and dated by you and our company representative.
+If you’ve got a home to sell, our Easymove scheme could make moving easy.
+We manage the sale of your existing home and even pay the estate agent fees.
+WELCOME LOCATION TRAVEL LINKS PICTURE YOURSELF HERE SITE PLAN MAKE IT YOUR OWN SPECIFICATION HEALTH & SAFETY YOUR BUYING GUIDE Once you’ve reserved your dream home, it’s time to appoint a solicitor, apply for your mortgage and decide what options and extras you’d like to add to your new home**.
 If you need a mortgage and haven’t already arranged one, you’ll need to do so quickly.
-We can give you the details of some reputable independent financial advisers and solicitors if you need a little help.
+Your Sale Executive can give you the details of some reputable independent mortgage advisers and solicitors if you need a little help.
 All mortgage lenders will want to value your new home for themselves before they lend you the money – even on our homes which offer fantastic value for money.
 When moving house you need a solicitor to carry out the legal work of buying your home – this is called conveyancing.
-Your solicitor will handle all contracts, provide legal advice and carry out local council searches, work with the Land Registry and transfer the funds to pay for your property.
-Four weeks after reservation (depending on the build stage of your new home) and if all the mortgage and legal documents are in place, we’ll exchange contracts†.
-At this point you’ll need to pay the balance of the deposit and the whole transaction becomes legally binding.
-Please remember that if your deposit is in an account that you need to give notice of withdrawal, make sure you let the bank know well in advance to avoid having to pay any penalties.
-WELCOME LOCATION TRAVEL LINKS PICTURE YOURSELF HERE SITE PLAN MAKE IT YOUR OWN SPECIFICATION HEALTH & SAFETY YOUR BUYING GUIDE *If you have a Help to Buy ISA please let us know as soon as possible so we can discuss this with you. **Help to buy is available on selected plots and subject to terms and conditions. †If the exchange does not take place on the agreed date we are within our rights to place the property back on the open market.
+Your solicitor will handle all contracts, provide legal advice and carry out local council searches, work with the Land Registry and transfer the funds to pay for your home.
+Your Sales Executive will provide you with regular build and sale progress updates to keep you informed throughout your homebuying journey.
+When all parties are happy that all conditions of the legal contract are fulfilled, the contract between you and Keepmoat will be signed and exchanged.
+It’s at this time your deposit will be paid to us too.
+Once the balance of the deposit is paid, the whole transaction becomes legally binding meaning you have committed to buying the home.
+Please remember that if your deposit is in a bank account that you need to give notice of withdrawal, make sure you let the bank know well in advance to avoid having to pay any penalties and delaying the exchange†. *Reservation fee is regionally or development specific and may be higher in some areas.
+Please speak to your sales adviser to confirm your reservation fee. **build stage dependent †If the exchange does not take place on the agreed date, we are within our rights to place the property back on the market.